sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

    sage-devel Google group at
    http://groups.google.com/group/sage-devel

+   If you want to try building Sage with a compiler which is not GCC, you need to set the environment variable ``SAGE_INSTALL_GCC=no``.

 After extracting the Sage tarball, the subdirectory ``spkg`` contains the source distributions for everything on which Sage depends.
 We emphasize that all of this software is included with Sage, so you do not have to worry about trying to download and install any one of these packages (such as GAP, for example) yourself.

+.. _section_fortran:

 Fortran
 -------

+Sage includes the C, C++ and Fortran compilers of the `GNU Compiler Collection (GCC) <http://gcc.gnu.org/>`_.
-On Linux, Solaris and OpenSolaris systems, a working Fortran compiler is required for building Sage from source.
-If you are using Fortran on a platform for which Sage does not include g95 binaries, you must use ``gfortran``, which may be installed system wide (e.g in /usr or /usr/local) or your own private copy.
-You need to explicitly tell the Sage build process about the Fortran compiler and library location.
+If a Fortran compiler is missing, it will be installed (within Sage) automatically.

+If you want to use an existing Fortran compiler on the system, you can tell Sage about the Fortran compiler and library location.
 Do this by typing ::

     export SAGE_FORTRAN=/exact/path/to/gfortran
     export SAGE_FORTRAN_LIB=/path/to/fortran/libs/libgfortran.so

-Note that the :envvar:`SAGE_FORTRAN` environment variable is supposed to impact *only* the Fortran Sage package, otherwise known as the Fortran spkg.
-Apart from that, this variable is *not* designed to do anything at all to other spkg's that use Fortran.
-For example, the Lapack spkg uses Fortran, but the compilation process of Lapack should ignore the :envvar:`SAGE_FORTRAN` environment variable.
+The :envvar:`SAGE_FORTRAN` environment variable is read when doing ``make``.
+It is not checked if you simply install one package using ``./sage -i lapack`` or similar.
 The :envvar:`SAGE_FORTRAN` environment variable does not mean "build any spkg that uses Fortran using this Fortran".
-It means "when installing the Fortran spkg, setup the ``sage_fortran`` script to run the Fortran compiler specified by the :envvar:`SAGE_FORTRAN` variable".
+It means "when setting up the Sage build, create the ``sage_fortran`` script to run the Fortran compiler specified by the :envvar:`SAGE_FORTRAN` variable".

-On Mac OS X, you are not required to have a Fortran compiler on your system.
-The Sage source distribution is shipped with a Fortran compiler for Mac OS X. This Fortran compiler is used, unless you specify another Fortran compiler via the variable :envvar:`SAGE_FORTRAN`.

 On operating systems such as `AIX <http://en.wikipedia.org/wiki/IBM_AIX>`_, `HP-UX <http://en.wikipedia.org/wiki/HP-UX>`_, Solaris and OpenSolaris, where both 32-bit and